-Notice of Annual Meeting of Shareholders to be held May 29, 2019
+Notice of Annual Meeting of Shareholders to be held June 3, 2020

-The Annual Meeting of Shareholders of SEI Investments Company, a Pennsylvania corporation, will be held at 4:00 p.m., local time, on Wednesday, May 29, 2019, at 1 Freedom Valley Drive, Oaks, PA 19456-1100, for the following purposes:
+The Annual Meeting of Shareholders of SEI Investments Company, a Pennsylvania corporation, will be held at 9:00 a.m., local time, on Wednesday, June 3, 2020, at 1 Freedom Valley Drive, Oaks, PA 19456-1100, for the following purposes:

-- 1. To elect two directors for a term expiring at our 2022 Annual Meeting of Shareholders; - 2.
-To approve on an advisory basis the compensation of our named executive officers; - 3.
-To ratify the appointment of KPMG LLP as independent registered public accountants to examine our consolidated financial statements for 2019; and - 4.
-To transact such other business as may properly come before our 2019 Annual Meeting of Shareholders or any adjournments thereof.
+- 1 To elect two directors for a term expiring at our 2023 Annual Meeting of Shareholders; - 2 To approve on an advisory basis the compensation of our named executive officers; - 3 To ratify the appointment of KPMG LLP as independent registered public accountants to examine our consolidated financial statements for 2020; - 4 To approve the SEI Investments Company Employee Stock Purchase Plan, as amended and restated; and - 5 To transact such other business as may properly come before our 2020 Annual Meeting of Shareholders or any adjournments thereof.

-Only shareholders of record at the close of business on March 22, 2019 will be entitled to receive notice of, and to vote at, our 2019 Annual Meeting of Shareholders and any adjournments thereof.
+Only shareholders of record at the close of business on March 27, 2020 will be entitled to receive notice of, and to vote at, our 2020 Annual Meeting of Shareholders and any adjournments thereof.